Golden Years Murders

 The Golden Years Murders is the name given to an unsolved series of murders in the West End of Richmond, Virginia, from 1990 to 1996.
 During this period, at least thirteen elderly women were murdered in a similar manner, leading local authorities to suspect that they were dealing with a serial killer.
-Since then, multiple suspects have emerged and one was even convicted for several of the killings, although his actual guilt is disputed.
+Since then, multiple suspects have emerged and one even confessed to several of the killings, although his actual guilt is disputed.

 Murders

 As victims, the perpetrator chose women aged from 55 to 89 who lived by themselves.
 The first six victims, all of whom were black, were stabbed to death between July 1990 and May 1992, while the remaining seven were white and were all strangled.
 Despite a rising homicide rate in the city at the time, these particular murders caused outrage due to the victims' vulnerability.
 As a result, precautions were taken, with a sharp increase in sales for guns, doorlocks and watchdogs and a more wary attitude from the female residents of Richmond.

 In the mid-1990s, with assistance from the Richmond Police Department, several human rights organizations were allowed to form citizens' patrols.
 As time passed, the officials investigating the murders were accused of negligence and racism, with accusations from members of the NAACP claiming that they focused more attention to solving the murders involving the white victims.